 Prerequisites: None but generally recommended for second year students.
 Students who have taken certain legal studies courses may find limited overlap with this course.

 LGST815 - Environmental Management: Law and Policy (Course Syllabus)

 This course provides an introduction to environmental management with a focus on law and policy as a basic framework.
 The primary aim of the course is to give students a deeper practical sense of the important relationship between business and the natural environment and to think critically about how best to manage this relationship.

-LGST820 - INT'L BUSINESS ETHICS (Course Syllabus)
+LGST820 - International Business Ethics (Course Syllabus)